Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

-Suppose $Y$ is sub-Gaussian.
+Case 1: Suppose $Y$ is sub-Gaussian.
 In this case, $E(t) = c t^2$ for a universal constant $c>0$.
 Thus, there exists a universal constant $t_0\ge e^2$ such that both \eqref{eq: tail condition} and \eqref{ass: tail 2} hold.
-It follows from \prettyref{lmm:truncation_con} that for all $t \ge t_0,$
+Then \eqref{lm: con increase} gives the desired sub-Gaussian tail bound $e^{-\Omega(mt^2)}$ up to logarithmic factors in the exponent.